jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ^(Source: Rule insert)

 # Ahab
 You start the game with a private out-of-game Hound pile.
-The pile must contain exactl
+The pile must contain exactly 4 different supporting characters of your choice with (Brotherhood), (Resistance), and/or (X-men) who do not share any names and do not have any copies in your deck.
+For the game, Hounds lose their printed team affiliations, and gain the (Sentinel) affiliation.

+^(Source: Rules Insert)

 # [Ajax](http://vs.tcgbrowser.com/images/cards/big/MFM-012.jpg)
 *Set: Deadpool & Friends*